Robustness of the quantum Mpemba effect against state-preparation errors: Conclusions

 In contrast, the accelerated thermalisation due to increased symmetry breaking in a $U(1)$ symmetric random unitary circuit has been shown to be very robust to noise in the preparation of the initial state.
 In the presence of large amounts of noise in the state preparation, the symmetry breaking of the initial state is found to increase on average and consequently, thermalisation is accelerated by noise in the state preparation.
 The driving mechanism behind this has been shown to be due to noise statistically driving the system towards states with a greater overlap with charge sectors of greater dimension.

 The difference in the robustness of these approaches to facilitating accelerated thermalisation in the presence of noisy state-preparation is striking, and this highlights the necessity of error analysis to verify the robustness and feasibility of implementing such approaches.
 The results shown suggest that robustness or susceptibility to error is an inherent part of the approach taken to accelerated thermalisation, as opposed to being model specific.
-However, further analysis is required to provide a more universal characterisation of robustness of quantum Mpemba-like effects.
+However, further analysis is required to provide a more universal characterisation of robustness of quantum Mpemba-like effects, including in the interesting instance of memory-bearing dynamics~\cite{Clark}.

 \acknowledgments

 MM is supported by the Department for the Economy of Northern Ireland and Equal1 Laboratories.
 MP acknowledges support from the European Union’s Horizon Europe EIC-Pathfinder project QuCoM (101046973), the Department for the Economy of Northern Ireland under the US-Ireland R\&D Partnership Programme, the ``Italian National Quantum Science and Technology Institute (NQSTI)" (PE0000023) - SPOKE 2 through project ASpEQCt.